 Now, there’s obviously more nuance to it than just this – but I’ve written a whole other article about is sleep training necessary (click here to go read it).
 Then, give things a go.

 Be sure to bookmark this next article I wrote so you can see if sleep training is working or not.
 That way, you can change the things that aren’t working while sticking to what’s helping your family get better sleep.

 Sleep training really isn’t required for every baby.
 If you choose not to sleep train your baby, they should still “learn” to sleep just fine.
 It’s sleep – not rocket science.
 So as long as your baby is trending towards a full night’s sleep, know that sleep training isn’t some magical, totally-required-of-every-child thing.

 Instead, think of it like this: it’s like learning to read or any other skill.
 If your child is learning how to read (or ride a bike or whatever else) independently, you don’t need to give them extra lessons or get them a tutor.

 It’s only if your child is having a hard time learning a specific skill that you’ll want to spend extra time on things with them.

 But if they’re settling into a natural, restful sleep schedule on their own?
 Don’t sleep train them.
 Spend your time together doing something else that’s meaningful for your family.

-However, I do recommend that no matter what you choose to do regarding sleep training, that you keep improving your overall parenting skills.
+However, I do recommend that no matter what you choose to do regarding sleep training, you keep improving your overall parenting skills.
 Sleep training is just one kind of parenting tool to keep in your mom and dad tool belt.
 If you don’t need it?
 Don’t use it.
 But know what it is – so that if you do need it, you’re ready and able to help your child (or children).